Satyaswarup11/Behance_Clone/README.md

 2.Open your browser and visit http://localhost:3000 to view the app.

 ## Folder Structure
-- src/components: Contains React components for different pages.
+- src/components: Contains React components for different sections.
 - src/styles: Contains the styling for all the components
 - src/Data: Contains the static Data for Images
 - public: Public assets and HTML template.